 The legal nature of the EU

-These changes do not really effect CFSP decisions as by and large member states will retain the right of veto on these issues.
-The only foreign policy instances where they will not relates to those areas formerly under the EC Treaty.
-However this does not change anything from the previous situation as these issues have been community competences for some time and are related to less contentious international issues such as international trade and development (where member states generally tend to agree).
+These changes do not really affect Common Foreign and Security Policy decisions as by and large member states will retain the right of veto on these issues.
+The only foreign policy instances where they will not retain it relate to those areas formerly under the EC Treaty.
+However, this does not change anything from the previous situation, as these issues have been community competences for some time and are related to less contentious international issues such as international trade and development (where member states generally tend to agree).

 Again as we saw in module two, the European Council became an official EU institution after Lisbon.
 This recognised officially what had been a reality since the creation of the European Council.

-Slightly more contentious was the creation of a new permanent President of the European Council (currently Herman Van Rompuy) and a High Representative for Foreign Affairs and Security Policy who will also act as vice president of the Commission.
-The High Representative (currently Baroness Catherine Ashton) is assisted by the European External Action Service (EEAS).
+Slightly more contentious was the creation of a new permanent President of the European Council (currently Donald Tusk) and a High Representative for Foreign Affairs and Security Policy who will also act as vice president of the Commission.
+The High Representative (currently Federica Mogherini) is assisted by the European External Action Service (EEAS).
 The EEAS is not an official institution per se but rather exists to serve the High Representative as a form of European Foreign Service.
 It is a sizeable part of the Brussels machinery designed to increase Europe’s presence and capability on the world stage.

 Increases in the use of the co-decision/ordinary legislative procedure

-The Lisbon Treaty increases the use of the co-decision/ordinary legislative procedure in EU decision-making therefore augmenting the role of the Parliament in EU affairs.
-This is important – as we have seen in previous modules the use of the ordinary legislative procedure shifts the nature of EU decision-making towards the more supranational end of the policy making spectrum and thus the introduction of the Lisbon Treaty undoubtedly makes the EU more supranational in nature overall and, through greater involvement of the Parliament, more democratic.
+The Lisbon Treaty increases the use of the co-decision/ordinary legislative procedure in EU decision-making, thus augmenting the role of the Parliament in EU affairs.
+This is important – as we have seen in previous modules, the use of the ordinary legislative procedure shifts the nature of EU decision-making towards the more supranational end of the policy making spectrum and thus the introduction of the Lisbon Treaty undoubtedly makes the EU more supranational in nature overall and, through greater involvement of the Parliament, arguably more democratic.